 Device advice: comprehensive regulatory assistance (from CDRH), including How to Market Your Device

-December 2014: Radiation Biodosimetry Devices (Draft Guidance) (PDF, 379 KB) - FDA has developed this draft guidance to facilitate study designs to establish the analytical and clinical performance characteristics of radiation biodosimetry medical countermeasure devices.
+- May 2015: FDA is extending the comment period for the Radiation Biodosimetry Devices (Draft Guidance) (PDF, 379 KB) published in the Federal Register of December 30, 2014.
+The Agency is taking this action in response to a request for an extension to allow interested persons additional time to submit comments.
+Comments are now due June 29, 2015.
+December 2014: FDA has developed this draft guidance to facilitate study designs to establish the analytical and clinical performance characteristics of radiation biodosimetry medical countermeasure devices.
 Radiation biodosimetry countermeasure devices are devices used for the purpose of reconstructing the ionizing radiation dose received by individuals or populations using physiological, chemical or biological markers of exposure found in humans.
-Comments due March 30, 2015.
 (Federal Register notice)

 October 2014: Content of Premarket Submissions for Management of Cybersecurity in Medical Devices (Federal Register notice ) (press release) - October 29, 2014 webinar on this guidance: recorded webinar (video/audio), printable slides (PDF, 227 KB), transcript (PDF, 256 KB)